saint-lascivious/munin-pihole-plugins/README.md

 Reset example: `munin-pihole-plugins --variables VERBOSITY_LEVEL RESET`

-The `/etc/munin-pihole-plugins/munin-pihole-plugins.conf` file may be manually created and placed ahead of time if desired, useful for packaging or other automated deployment.
-This file MUST be a plain text file and MUST consist of the format `VARIABLE=VALUE`, one variable per line, with no leading whitespace or indentation.
+The configuration file, of which the default is `/etc/munin-pihole-plugins/munin-pihole-plugins.conf`, may be manually created or generated ahead of time if desired, useful for packaging or other automated deployment.
+This configuration file MUST be a plain text file and MUST consist of the format `VARIABLE=VALUE` (or `VARIABLE="VALUE"` for arrays, like `PLUGIN_LIST`), one variable per line, with no leading whitespace or indentation.
+Comments to assist usability may exist but MUST be preceeded with a hash (`#`) character.

 * Default `munin-pihole-plugins` script environment variables